 The Conceptual Framework for Financial Reporting defines a liability as ‘a present obligation arising from past transactions or events, the settlement of which is expected to result in an outflow of economic benefits from the entity’.
 In simple terms, a liability is something that a company owes and when the company come to pay off the liability money, will be taken out of the company to settle this.
+It’s important to understand the effects liabilities have in accounting, which is covered in our AAT Level 2 accounting qualification.

-Current and non-current liabilities
+Current and non-current liabilities in accounting

 Liabilities are then split between current liabilities and non-current liabilities.
 Current liabilities are those which are to be settled within 12 months.
 This includes: